Maiden Tower (Baku): A Second Version of the Maiden Savior

 Long ago, the fortress city of Bade-Qube (Baku) was besieged by the enemy.
 Bade-Qube had three rows of defense walls, but they had all been encircled by the enemy.

 After the siege had gone on for ninety days, the rulers knew they must act.
 Inside the fortress close to the sea, there was a high and black steaming tower temple in which old rituals were performed to save the Holy Fire.
-The temple’s principal magus, Egirwand, performed old fire rituals, proclaiming to the fire worshipers: “Tomorrow, the Shah will be killed by the unknown and virginal power.”
+The temple's principal magus, Egirwand, performed old fire rituals, proclaiming to the fire worshipers: "Tomorrow, the Shah will be killed by the unknown and virginal power."
 The temple door suddenly opened and a virgin girl with flaming hair came out.
-She was illuminated by the temple’s holy fire and held a flaming sword in her hands.
+She was illuminated by the temple's holy fire and held a flaming sword in her hands.
 Covered by the flame, she exited the temple and stood by the principal Magus.
-The Magus said, “You must save the holy city, a capital of eternal fires, and save the Tower that created you.”
+The Magus said, "You must save the holy city, a capital of eternal fires, and save the Tower that created you."

 Thus, the moonface flaming girl looked for the last time on the temple-tower and went into battle with general Nureddin and his troops.
 She kept her promise and saved her countrymen, but she fell in love with the enemy general, whom she had killed.
 She thus decided to kill herself, stabbing her own shoulder with her sword and giving her soul to the Holy Fire Tower.
 After she killed herself, the Khazri and Gilavar winds blew strongly for seven days.
 Since then, the temple fires have stopped burning, and the temple was named the Maiden Tower (Qiz Qalasi) after the holy virgin girl savior.

 The legend of why Baku tower's fires stopped burning

 Once upon a time, an enemy besieged the fortress of Baku.
 However, the people of Baku refused to surrender and decided to fight on and defend their lives.
 They fought with great bravery, but the situation inside the fortress grew increasingly desperate.
 The enemy launched a tight siege to subdue the defenders by cutting water supply.

-Meanwhile, the Supreme Magus and other priests prayed to the All-Mighty God Ahura Mazda in the fortress’s Holy Fire Temple Tower for assistance.
+Meanwhile, the Supreme Magus and other priests prayed to the All-Mighty God Ahura Mazda in the fortress's Holy Fire Temple Tower for assistance.

-After several days of continuous prayers, Ahura Mazda heard the priests’ blessings and prayers.
+After several days of continuous prayers, Ahura Mazda heard the priests' blessings and prayers.
 A strong and devastating earthquake occurred, in which the enemy army perished.
-Thus, the All-Mighty Ahura Mazda destroyed the enemy and Baku’s people escaped slavery, but the Holy Fires stopped burning on top of Baku’s Fire Temple Tower.
+Thus, the All-Mighty Ahura Mazda destroyed the enemy and Baku's people escaped slavery, but the Holy Fires stopped burning on top of Baku's Fire Temple Tower.

-In the contemporary American historical-mystical novel “Shirvanshah” (2025) by Adnabod Calon, the Maiden Tower appears under the symbolic name “The Tower of Adam and Eve.”
-In the novel, the structure is portrayed as a unifying spiritual monument intended to bring together diverse religious and philosophical traditions of Shirvan, and as an emblematic symbol of the region’s Sufi heritage.